seafoodfry/bluesky-platform/docs/designs/001-eks/README.md

 We created a platform on top of EKS.
 The EKS cluster has a single managed node group.
-The node group spins up nodeswith taints that will only allow EKS addons along with [flux](https://fluxcd.io/) and [karpenter](https://karpenter.sh/).
+The node group spins up nodes with taints that will only allow EKS addons along with [flux](https://fluxcd.io/) and [karpenter](https://karpenter.sh/).

 Flux is installed via its Terraform provider and it uses the contents of `kube/platform` to deploy different workloads.